 - Website storage is 10-30 GB as per the chosen plan

 - Unlimited site hosting for the paid plans but only one website hosting on basic or start-up plan.

-- Coaching system is in-built that helps fast loading of the website
+- A Cache system is in-built that helps fast loading of the website

-- SSL certificate is integrates through Let’s Encrypt.
+- SSL certificate is integrated through Let’s Encrypt.
 Thus the HTTP makes the sites more secure.